ironunicorn/acorn-trail/README.md

 [Details][phase-five]

-### Phase 6: Reviews and trail Feed (~2 days)
+### Phase 6: Reviews and About Page(~2 days)
-I'll start by creating a `ReviewForm` and `ReviewView` to add to my `trailshow` composite view.
-The average rating and number of reviews will determine the order in which trails are displayed on the `trailFeed` page from a Backbone collection.
-This will be the first page users see whether they are logged in or not.
+I'll create a `ReviewForm` and `ReviewView` to add to my `trailshow` composite view.
+Then, I'll add an about page that will serve as my welcome page by giving squirrels a brief overview of what AcornTrail does.

 [Details][phase-six]

 ### Bonus Features (TBD)
+- [ ] Public feed based on popularity
 - [ ] Optional list search by miles from search spot
 - [ ] Public feed also based on squirrel location
 - [ ] Pagination/infinite scroll